wbrink/weather-dashboard/README.md

 # weather-dashboard
 A weather app that uses the OpenWeather api to get the weather for the chosen city.
-It shows both current 5 day forecasts.
+It shows both current and 5 day forecasts.